paylike/api-docs/README.md

 You could enhance the flow by creating recurring payments a bit earlier to warn the user if an upcoming payment will fail and needs to be completed manually.
 Delay the capture for the actual renewal date.

+If you are using 3D-Secure you should be aware that the protocol only supports a transaction and not saving a card thus you cannot use 3D-Secure for recurring payments, but you will have a much stronger case if the first transaction is a regular 3D-Secure protected one.

 ## Generate payment link